Now That I Am Saved, Can I Ever Lose My Salvation?

 Satan will work against you to produce fear and doubt.
 He is the “accuser” of the brethren (Rev.12:10) and will stir up your feelings to cause you to question your salvation and doubt the promises of God.
 REMEMBER: Satan is a LIAR, John 8:44.
 Just BELIEVE what God has said in 1 John 2:25.

-At times, your own heart will work against you, condemning when you fail and causing you to question your salvation.
-REMEMBER: God is greater than your own heart and knows if you are saved.
-1 John 3:20, 2 Timothy 2:19, Proverbs 28:26.
+At times, your own heart will work against you, condemning you when you fail and causing you to question your salvation.
+REMEMBER: God is greater than your heart, and His Word assures us that we are saved.
+1 John 3:20, 2 Timothy 2:19, and Proverbs 28:26.

 The book of 1 John was written to give you ASSURANCE concerning your salvation.
 As a new Christian, 1 John should be read often to help you grow and settle this issue.
 The key verse is 1 John 5:13. “…that ye may KNOW that ye have eternal life” [Emphasis added].

-If salvation were in any way dependent upon human efforts [works] then it would be impossible to know that you had eternal life.
+If salvation were in any way dependent upon human efforts [good works or keeping the law], then it would be impossible to know that you had eternal life.
 How could one be certain that they had done the necessary amount of good works?